Our Comprehensive Stash App Review: Will This App Really Make Investing Easier?

 You can withdraw money from your Cash Balance to a linked bank account anytime.

 Invest, Stash’s personal investment account, is its flagship feature.
 However, the app has expanded since its inception.
-Now Stash also offers more ways to make and save money.
+Now Stash also offers more ways to earn and save money.

 If you’re less keen on investing and more focused on saving, you can use Stash’s Smart-Save feature.
-It’ll help you build your savings and earn a little bit of interest.
+It can help you build your savings.

 To set up Smart-Save: If you already have a Stash account, log in.
-Under the “Home” tab, scroll down to find “Smart-Save.”
+Under the “Auto-Stash” tab, scroll down to find “Smart-Save.”

 When you opt in to the feature, Stash will start saving your money automatically, based on your spending habits and income.
 It’ll only save what you can afford, and if your bank account dips below $100 — or any higher amount you set — it’ll stop withdrawing.